Youth Ministry

 Making Homes Warmer, Safer, Drier, Transforming Lives

-2026 will mark Good Samaritan’s 45th year of participation in ASP, traveling to a location in Appalachia to help make critical repairs to a family’s home.
+2026 will mark Good Samaritan’s 45th year of participation in ASP, traveling to a location in Central Appalachia to help make critical repairs to family homes.
 Since COVID, the number of ASP volunteers has decreased, but the need in Appalachia has not diminished and neither has our commitment to serving the wonderful people of this area.
 We welcome youth who have completed 8th grade on up, college students, young adults, and any other interested adults.
 Church membership or construction experience are not requirements.
 Gather friends and family and join us as we repair homes, develop relationships, and build hope.
 If interested, please email Jan at jan@good.org so we can add you to our email list.
-Our 2026 trip dates are to be determined.

 According to the ASP website, “each year, more than 15,000 volunteers serve with ASP, providing critical repairs for more than 350 families.”
 Projects can include roofing, flooring, shoring up foundations, digging drainage ditches, making rooms or homes wheel-chair accessible, or other projects that help make homes warmer, safer, and drier.
 In addition to building and improving homes, ASP is also a relational ministry for both the families we serve as well as those serving.